 #2.
-Underestimating needed resources
+Underestimating Resources

 #3.
-Not allocating the right skills
+Not Allocating the Right Skills

-An important key to successful event planning is having people with the right skills.
+An important key to successful event production is having people with the right skills.
 Marketing might be great at promoting the event, but are they familiar with all the nuts and bolts that go into creating it?

 #4.
-Failure to track event changes
+Failure to Track Event Changes